 Secondly, it is best to avoid heavy lifting.
-This may be difficult if you have young children at home, but try and get them to climb onto your knee rather than picking them up.
-If your job involves heavy lifting then we can give you a sick note for time off until the bleeding settles.
+This may be difficult if you have young children at home, but try and get them to climb on to your knee rather than picking them up.
+If your job involves heavy lifting then we can give you a note for some time off until the bleeding settles.